 Immunology, Algemene Pathologie (General Pathology I) and General Pathology II

-This module focuses on characteristics of microorganisms, including bacteria, viruses, fungi and parasites, which cause infectious diseases, on the interaction between micro-organisms and men, and on the principles of diagnosis, treatment, prevention and control of infectious diseases.
+This module focuses on characteristics of microorganisms, including bacteria, viruses, fungi and parasites, which cause infectious diseases, on the interaction between micro-organisms and humans, and on the principles of diagnosis, treatment, prevention and control of infectious diseases.

 You will be able to identify the diagnostic principles of infectious diseases and apply these to simple infection problems.